matdombrock/angler.fish/fishfinder/README.md

 - CTRL-Q: Quit

 ## Goals
-- More file operations: copy, move etc
+- Back command to move to the most recent dir (cd -)
 - Operation for `xdg-open` for viewing files with default applications
     - Should also support `open` for macOS
 - Option to execute with args, maybe should be the default for exec?